Tarik-Box/PP1-Idea-0/README.md

 ## Features

 - Responsive layout using CSS Grid and Flexbox.
+- Interactive navigation bar with hover and active states.
 - Semantic HTML elements (`<header>`, `<nav>` , `<main>`, `<section>`,`<article>`, `<aside>`, `<footer>`).
-- Multiple pages: Home, About, Report, Contact, Statistics.
+- Multiple pages: Home, About, Report, Contact, Statistics on smaller devices.
 - Accessible design with **ARIA labels** for screen readers.
 - Stylish hover effects and smooth transitions in CSS.
-- Interactive navigation bar with hover and active states.
 - "About Us" section for presentation.
 - Player cards for presenting information (non-clickable).

+### Existing Features

+#### Navigation Bar

+- Fully responsive navigation bar on all pages.
+- Highlights the active page.
+- Adapts to smaller screens.

 ---